FePhyFoFum/PyPHLAWD/docs/clustering_ex.md

 ---
 # Clustering Run Example

 In the example below, I conduct the run in the `examples/clustered` directory but there isn't really anything there.
-It is just a space for conducting the analyses.With this example, we will conduct a clustering run for PyPHLAWD on the `Adoxaceae` plant clade.
+It is just a space for conducting the analyses.
+With this example, we will conduct a clustering run for PyPHLAWD on the `Adoxaceae` plant clade.

 ## Setting things up